raspberrypilearning/jazzy-jumpers/en/step_6.md

 So far the program creates a random jumper for the player to remember, and then hides it.
 However, we've made a mistake!
 We didn't note down anywhere which costumes were randomly chosen, so how will we know if the player has recreated the jumper correctly?

-A good way of storing data to use later on is by creating **variables**.
+You can create **variables** to save information you will need to use later on.

 + Click on the jumper sprite and create a variable (for all sprites) called `jumper`{:class="blockdata"}